Chemical cartridge: Computer programs

-3M program allowed to calculate the service life of the cartridges exposed with more than 900 harmful gases and their combinations in 2013.
-The MSA program enables taking into account hundreds of gases and their combinations.
+A 3M program allowed to calculate the service life of the cartridges exposed with more than 900 harmful gases and their combinations in 2013.
+A MSA program enables taking into account hundreds of gases and their combinations.
 The same program was developed by Scott and Dragerwerk.
 J. Wood developed a mathematical model and software that now allows one to calculate the service life of any cartridges with known properties.
 Now OSHA uses it in its Advisor Genius program.

 The merit of this way of replacing the cartridges is that it allows an employer to use normal, "common" cartridges, and if they have the exact data, they may replace them in time.
 The downside is that because of air contamination is often not constant, and the nature of the work to be performed is not always stable (that is, the flow of air through the cartridges is not permanent), it is recommended to use working conditions for calculations, equal to the worst case, for reliable protection.
 However, in all other cases, cartridges will be replaced with a partially used sorbent.
 This increases the costs of respiratory protection due to more frequent cartridge replacements.

 In addition, calculation accuracy is reduced under very high relative humidity, because the mathematical model does not take into account some of the physical effects in such cases.